Discover Jesus \ Events \Jesus Alone in Gethsemane

 Jesus had only one question: was he doing the Father’s will?
 He continued praying, then went back to his apostles and found them asleep, as it had been a long day and night.
 Jesus awoke them: "What! can you not watch with me even for one hour?
 Cannot you see that my soul is exceedingly sorrowful, even to death, and that I crave your companionship?"
 Then Jesus went back and, falling on the ground, prayed, "Father, I know it is possible to avoid this cup—all things are possible with you—but I have come to do your will, and while this is a bitter cup, I would drink it if it is your will."
 And after he prayed, a mighty angel came down by his side and, speaking to him, touched him and strengthened him.

 When Jesus went to his apostles, they were again fast asleep.
 He awakened them, telling them in such an hour, he needed them to watch and pray with him – even more so that they don't fall into temptation.
-Jesus returned to pray alone, “Father, have mercy on my sleeping apostles.
-The spirit is willing but the flesh is weak.
-Father, I would drink this cup if it could not pass.
-Not my will, but yours, be done.”
+Jesus returned to pray alone, "Father, you see my sleeping apostles; have mercy upon them.
+The spirit is indeed willing, but the flesh is weak.
+And now, O Father, if this cup may not pass, then would I drink it.
+Not my will, but yours, be done."
 After praying, he lay prostrate.
 Again, his apostles were asleep when he awoke.
-He looked at them and said, pitifully, "Sleep on and rest; the time for decision is over."
-Time is coming when the Son of Man will be betrayed to his enemies.”
-As he shook them to wake them up, he said, "Arise, let us return to the camp, for my betrayer is near and my flock will be scattered.
-I've told you about these things."
+He looked at them and said, pitifully, "Sleep on now and take your rest; the time of decision is past.
+The hour is now upon us wherein the Son of Man will be betrayed into the hands of his enemies."
+As he shook them to wake them up, he said, "Arise, let us be going back to the camp, for, behold, he who betrays me is at hand, and the hour has come when my flock shall be scattered.
+But I have already told you about these things."

 The beatings and torment of a human Jesus contrast sharply with his glorious resurrection, which manifested the might of a divine God.
 As midnight drew near, evil would rule for the next fifteen hours, bringing him from a bogus trial to his horrifying crucifixion and death.
 When Jesus saw everything that was lost in an instant, the compilation of a vital human life coming to an abrupt end and the gravity of dying suddenly weighed him down.
 Jesus was exhausted – mentally, emotionally, and physically.
 His sweat fell off his face.
 Identifying with his father’s will, he stood determined to employ none of his power as sovereign of his universe to save himself.
 The armies of heaven stood poised, waiting for a command, but only watched.